halfdecadehangover/halfdecadehangover/README.md

 ### 🟢 = Likely online? || 🌙 = Offtab, Semi-afk, or tired... whispering is recommended || ⛔️ = AFK, please W2I

- - If my pony is sleeping I am most likely AFK or Offtab
+ - I recommend you to whisper to interact because if I am not talking to someone, i am most likely offtab or semi-afk.
- - PLEASE ask before doing serious roleplays with me or uhhh i will prob get scared and scurry away
+ - PLEASE ask before doing serious roleplays with me or uhhh i will prob get scared and scurry away.
+ - Ship roleplays are acceptable, but don't expect me to always go along with them.
- - Uhhh I am fine with jokingly flirting MOST of the times but i'd appreciate if you ask first
+ - Uhhh I am fine with jokingly flirting MOST of the times but i'd appreciate if you ask first ?? if you won't flirt with a stranger randomly irl then you probably shouldn't flirt with me randomly?
  - Feel free to cuddle or hide behind me, I do not mind.
 Best to ask first if I'm with a friend.
- - I recommend you to whisper to interact because if i am alone i am most likely offtab or semi-afk
  - Feel free to take inspo, just try to use your own creativity okay?
 It's more fun that way.
  - Please don't post me on Pinterest or any app unless I allowed you to.
 Idc if its like a screenshot that has me in it but just don't post one of me specifically I'm too embarrassed